 It doesn’t get much better than a Fender Twin Reverb if you’re looking for clean tones.
 This amp shifts huge volumes of air without breaking a sweat, and won’t give so much as a growl until you ask it to.

-On the dry signal check this amp performed flawlessly.
-For a big, stage ready amp, it gave us bell like clarity from the lowest possible volume setting – which let us play at responsible bedroom levels and still get great tones.
-We kept pushing up, and in true Fender style, we hit around 80% on the volume before any breakup started occurring.
-We need to be clear, that 80% volume on a Fender ’65 twin reverb is deafeningly loud, and needless to say, we were thrilled with the overall clean performance.
+On the dry signal check, this amp performed flawlessly.
+For a big, stage-ready amp, it gave us bell-like clarity from the lowest possible volume setting – which let us play at responsible bedroom levels and still get great tones.
+We kept pushing up and, in true Fender style, we hit around 80% on the volume before any breakup started occurring.
+We need to be clear, 80% volume on a Fender ’65 twin reverb is deafeningly loud.
+Needless to say, we were thrilled with the overall clean performance.

 Verdict: The Fender ’65 Twin Reverb Neo is simply the best clean amplifier around.
 It’s an accurate reissue of the original model, and it sounds just as good as the historical examples.
-We loved the special edition red wine Tolex, too!
-We found that there was more volume that we knew what to do with, and the huge headroom meant that we had beautiful cleans all the way from bedroom levels to large venue volumes.
+We loved the special-edition red wine Tolex, too!
+We found that there was more volume than we knew what to do with, and the huge headroom meant we had beautiful cleans all the way from bedroom levels to large venue volumes.